kdwedage/GitHub-Auto-Labeler/README.md

 python [SCRIPTS PATH]/model_training.py
 ```

 The performance_comparison.py script is intended to compare the performance of the alternative implemention with the model.
 IMPORTANT: This file should be edited to run the desired functionality.
 Currently it is set to close all open issues.
 Just comment/uncomment the desired functions in the main method.
-In addition, the performance_comparision script is intended to compare between the current model and https://github.com/
-larrylawl/auto-github-issue-labeller-action.
-However, there are issues with comparing the performance of this tool and the alternative implemention by Larry Lawl, this includes: a limitation in the amount of issues that the GitHub API allows to push in one session, the time it takes for the GitHub action to run (greater than 1 minute per issue), and the classes of labels that each model outputs (Bug, Feature, Question vs Bug, Enchancement, Documentation).

 ```bash
 sudo docker run -v [DATASET PATH]:[MOUNTED DATASET PATH] -v [SCRIPTS PATH]:[MOUNTED SCRIPT PATH]  --gpus all -it github_auto_labeler bash